0xPolygonMiden/miden-vm/miden/README.md

 add         // stack state: 3 2
 ```

 Notice that except for the first 2 operations which initialize the stack, the sequence of `swap dup.1 add` operations repeats over and over.
 In fact, we can repeat these operations an arbitrary number of times to compute an arbitrary Fibonacci number.
-In Rust, it would look like this (this is actually a simplified version of the example in [fibonacci.rs](src/examples/fibonacci.rs)):
+In Rust, it would look like this:

 ```rust
 use miden_vm::{Assembler, DefaultHost, Program, ProvingOptions, StackInputs};